sebastiano123-c/DroneIno/README.md

 To better improve the WiFi range install an external antenna. -->

 ## **DroneInoTelemetry web app (developing)**
-DroneInoTelemtry is a web app that makes every thing simple and easy reach.
+DroneInoTelemetry is a web app that makes every thing simple and easy reach.
 Use it to fine-tune your PID or fix gyroscope set point and altitude hold PID parameters.

 Exploiting the ESP32 native WiFi access point (AP), DroneInoTelemetry web app promises to be very smart in terms of time savings and feedback.